tuist/tuist/Sources/tuist/tuist.docc/Articles/Tuist Cloud/Tuist Cloud - What.md

 If you are an **individual developer** working on a project, this is the advised option.
 It provides access to the complete feature set, however, it does not permit granting access to the project to others.
 It's important to note that the support available under this plan is community-based, hence it does not have as high a priority as the support provided in the plans listed below.

-> Tip: If you wish to test your project against Tuist Cloud, we recommend using a personal account for the tests.

 #### Team

 If there are **multiple people working on the project**, this is the recommended option.
 You will be able to create organizations that serve as the umbrella for multiple projects and invite people to join the organization.
 This plan provides access to the complete feature set and also includes community-based support, similar to the Indie plan.

-> Important: Unlike Tuist, which is supported by an [Open Collective fiscal host](https://opencollective.com/tuistapp), Tuist Cloud is supported by a legally incorporated German entity, **Tuist GmbH**.
-This entity is legally responsible for any issues that may arise.

 #### Enterprise